 Richard Bauckham observes, "Whereas the temple in Jerusalem restricted access to God's presence, requiring mediation, the New Jerusalem removes all barriers."
 This transforms how Christians view earthly struggles.
 Economic loss for faithfulness becomes wise investment.
 Social marginalization for Christian witness becomes identification with our true citizenship.

 The vision also addresses the relationship between present creation and eternal hope.
-The city descends to “a new earth” (NKJV Revelation 21:1), not evacuating believers to heaven.
-God redeems creation rather than abandoning it.
-This calls Christians to environmental stewardship and cultural engagement, knowing our earthly work has eternal significance.
+The city descends to "a new earth" (NKJV Revelation 21:1).
+God's commitment is to redeem creation.
+This calls Christians to environmental stewardship and cultural engagement, knowing earthly work has eternal significance.

 The City's Purpose and Function

-The New Jerusalem in Revelation represents the ultimate fulfillment of God's redemptive plan—not escape from earth, but earth's transformation into God's dwelling place.
+The New Jerusalem in Revelation represents the ultimate fulfillment of God's redemptive plan.
+This vision describes earth's transformation into God's dwelling place, with believers fully present in the renewed creation.
 For believers navigating persecution, loss, or a broken world, this vision anchors hope in concrete reality: God wins, death loses, and we will dwell in unbroken fellowship with our Creator forever.
-Present stability is not guaranteed, but God's faithfulness is.Conclusion
+Present stability is uncertain, yet God's faithfulness endures.

 For a deeper verse-by-verse exploration of Revelation's symbols and structure, see Revelation Explained: Verse by Verse by Richard French.